1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 **“On his visits to AIPB in Leningrad, the president deliberately emphasizes, before meetings of the scientific workers, his categorical disagreements with the director”
 (Medvedev and Lerner, p.
 66)** Go Back to this 6 reasons

-“Difficulties were even
-experienced in citing foreign authors in articles and books.”
-(Medvedev and Lerner, p.
-114)

 “This was the situation
 exploited by Lysenko, who declared genetics to be a tool of
 reactionary American imperialism.”